top of page

 hikes in madeira

-Day 2: After a brilliant sunrise, I was immediately greeted by blue skies.
+Day 2: After a brilliant sunrise, I was greeted by a clear blue sky.
 My hiking heart was beating faster and I was looking forward to the upcoming coastal hike.
-A path along the beautiful north coast awaits you up to the Boca do Risco viewpoint, and then further along the water channels called levadas.
-You will then experience the jungle for the first time with all its facets until you finally reach Ribeiro Frio.
+A picturesque path awaits you along the beautiful north coast to the Boca do Risco viewpoint, and then you continue along the levadas, the traditional water channels.
+You will experience the jungle in all its facets for the first time until you finally reach Ribeiro Frio.
 I would recommend taking a longer break in Portela.
-There are some viewing platforms there that invite you to linger, as well as a great steak restaurant.
-The rest of the hike along the water channels was very adventurous and really exciting.
-But it was also wonderfully quiet and apart from the gurgling of the water and the birdsong, you won't hear a thing.
-In Ribeiro Frio you have the option of booking a room or staying in a tent.
-There is a campsite there called RIBEIRO FRIO.
+There are several viewing platforms there that invite you to linger, as well as an excellent steak restaurant.
+The rest of the hike along the water channels was a real adventure and very exciting.
+But it was also wonderfully quiet - apart from the lapping of the water and the singing of the birds, you will hardly hear anything.
+In Ribeiro Frio, you have the option of booking a room or staying in a tent.
+There is a trekking camp there called ‘Ribeiro Frio’.

 hiking madeira

-Day 3: Now it's time to gather your strength for the climb.
-On the third day, you'll be sweating your way uphill to the Pico de Arieiro and then continue along the King's Path via what is probably the craziest but most beautiful path I've ever hiked to the highest mountain in Madeira, the Pico Ruivo.
 As you have already left the jungle and there is little shade and you are constantly exposed to the movement of the air, I recommend my beloved Piz Buin Mountain sun cream with SPF 50+ lip care, as well as my ultra-light sun cap and wind blocker.

 Sun cap